CDLUC3/mrt-doc/design/queue-2023/transition.md

 The Provisioning state will be used to determine if there are sufficient system resources for a job to procede.
 At the simplest level, this state would allow us to throttle all subsequent ingests if our ZFS capacity is insufficient to support a specific download.
 Unestimated jobs should be held in this state if the ZFS capacity is below a specific threshold.

 Additionally, this state could be used to hold a job while resources are dynamically provisioned from AWS.
 This will not be a feature of the initial release.

+Jobs that fail the provisioning test will remain in this state, so it is important that ALL jobs in this state get evaluated.
+If some jobs are retained in the provisioning state, it might make sense for the provisioning thread to sleep between tests.

 ### Status Change